 Any assumption that ecommerce shoppers are online willing to buy smaller, less expensive items should be discarded.
 A huge 70% of B2B decision makers say they’re now willing to make purchases in excess of $50,000 remotely, while 27% would be willing to spend $500,000 on an item, digitally****.

-New direction: a B2B digital strategy and team is a must
+New direction: a B2B digital strategy and team is a must to maximize B2B e-commerce benefits

 The days when B2B companies were operating more anonymously and behind the scenes are long gone.
 But steering your business in the right digital direction requires thoughtful – and informed – leadership.